 The Social Innovation Mission Facility (SIMF) brings together people, projects, and policies across five key EU Missions.
 To reflect this scope and complexity, SIMF has developed a visual identity that is more than a brand – it is a shared language for transformation.

+The message at the heart of this identity: Future seeks social innovation.
 This powerful statement reframes the term “innovation”.
 In our eyes, innovation is not only a purely technological pursuit, but also a social necessity.
 It speaks to the idea that our shared future depends on new ways of living, working, and collaborating – and that that innovation must be visible, tangible, and inclusive, as exemplified by social innovation.

-While SIMF works across the five EU Missions (climate, soil, water, cities, and cancer) in a complementary manner, each mission area also has its own focus, challenges and communities.
+One identity, many stories While SIMF works across the five EU Missions (climate, soil, water, cities, and cancer) in a complementary manner, each mission area also has its own focus, challenges and communities.
 That’s why our visual identity doesn’t stop at a single logo or colour palette.
 To respond to these specifities, each mission has its own custom-designed symbol in the project’s corporate identity, creating a set of distinct yet connected visual elements.

 These symbols serve a practical purpose: they help to communicate complex themes quickly and clearly.
 Whether used on reports, websites, presentations or social media, they offer immediate recognition and consistency – while still allowing each mission to tell its own story.